usnistgov/ARIAC/wiki/qualifier.md

 * Part B: trial config file not released to participants.
     * Three config files similar to part A

-The qualification task will be evaluated once through the [automated evaluation procedure](automated_evaluation.md).
+* The qualification task will be evaluated once through the [automated evaluation procedure](automated_evaluation.md).
-Teams will submit a single system that will be automatically evaluated against Part A and Part B, with the sum of all trial scores in part A and part B being a team's score for the qualifier.
+* Teams will submit a single system that will be automatically evaluated against Part A and Part B, with the sum of all trial scores in part A and part B being a team's score for the qualifier.
-Teams will have one attempt: if their system fails, there are no opportunities for a repeat attempt.
+* Teams will have one attempt: if their system fails, there are no opportunities for a repeat attempt.
-Teams will be able to test their system against Part A "at home", but Part B will be previously-unseen and will test system autonomy.
+* Teams will be able to test their system against Part A "at home", but Part B will be previously-unseen and will test system autonomy.

 # Important Dates
 ```diff
 - needs to be changed
 ```
-**Submissions open:** April 1 2019
+**Submissions open:** coming up

-**Submissions close:** April 14, 2019
+**Submissions close:** coming up

 # Qualifying

-Up to **10** teams will qualify for the Finals through their performance in the qualifier.
+* Up to **10** teams will qualify for the Finals through their performance in the qualifier.
-The scoring metrics that will be used for evaluating the first qualifier [are available here](scoring.md).
+* The scoring metrics that will be used for evaluating the first qualifier [are available here](scoring.md).
 Only automated evaluation metrics will be used for the qualifier.

-Any participants found violating submission guidelines (e.g. by moving arms to the products before starting the competition) will not be permitted to qualify for the Finals.
+* Any participants found violating submission guidelines (e.g. by moving arms to the products before starting the competition) will not be permitted to qualify for the Finals.

 # Developing your system

-Develop your system so that it can solve:
+* Develop your system so that it can solve:
    * At least one of the qualification tasks in Part A.
-* all potential agility challenges that may be present in Part B:
+   * All potential agility challenges that may be present in Part B:
       * faulty products
       * flipped products
       * high-priority order interruption
       * faulty gripper resulting in dropped products
       * updates to previously requested orders
       * transferring products between arms

 [Details of how to run Part A and what can be expected in Part B are available here.](qualifer_scenarios.md)